WildernessLabs/Meadow/conductor/tracks/mono-upgrade-02-nuttx/spec.md

 6. Port OS detection (`CONFIG_OS "nuttx"`)
 7. Add `#ifdef __NuttX__` guards matching the patterns in the old fork
 8. Ensure SGen GC works without virtual memory / MMU
+9. Re-enable sockets for NuttX — sockets were disabled in Track 01 (`DISABLE_SOCKETS=1`, `HAVE_SYS_SOCKET_H=0`, etc.) because NuttX headers weren't wired up.
+NuttX does have a POSIX socket API.
+This track should re-enable sockets by providing the correct NuttX networking headers and fixing any remaining socket-related compile issues.
+Needed for HCOM, usrsock, and eventually network-based debugging.

 ## Acceptance Criteria
 - [ ] All NuttX platform files compile in the new mono build